jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ### <i>The Conscious Voxel: A New Fundamental Particle</i>

-I call it the <b>Conscious Voxel</b>.
+I call this foundational unit the <b>Conscious Voxel</b>.

-A voxel (from “volume” + “pixel”) is the 3D equivalent of a pixel—used in video games like Minecraft to build volumetric space.
-If we accept the holographic view of the universe, then <b>our 3D space is nothing but a projection</b> composed of these voxel-like units.
+A voxel (short for “volumetric pixel”) is the 3D equivalent of a pixel—used in medical imaging, simulation engines, and video games like Minecraft.
+While pixels represent 2D light points, <b>voxels define cubic data points in 3D space</b>.

+> If we accept the holographic view of the universe, then our 3D world is not continuous, but composed of discrete, concious data-units—<b>voxels woven with awareness</b>.

 But here’s the twist:

 > These aren’t just mechanical building blocks.
-They are <b>qualia-particles</b>—conscious in nature.
+They are <b>qualia-particles</b>—units of meaning and perception.<br>

-The <b>Conscious Voxel</b> is not only a unit of structure, but a unit of <b>meaning</b>.
-It is aware.
-It is sacred.
-It holds experience.
+Each conscious voxel isn't inert—it is aware.
+It is a witness—sacred and divine as it holds experience.

 ---